Pupil Premium Strategy

 In addition, it must be stressed that we are very proud of all our students and pay close attention to their individual and sub-group academic performance.
 Many students are transient and our pupil numbers do fluctuate so comparing data sets over time can be problematic.
-However, analysis of Pupil Premium performance is outlined below for the previous two academic years.
+However, analysis of Pupil Premium performance is outlined below for the previous three academic years.

 Our Pupil Premium impact statement is detailed below:

 Pupil Premium Impact Statement Sept 2020

 Year 7 literacy and numeracy catch-up premium Sevenhills Academy 2019-2020

 Due to the changes to educational provision caused by the COVID-19 pandemic, the detail in this Pupil Premium strategy has been subject to review since April 2020.
 Our use of the funding has been adapted to meet students’ needs as they have arisen, whilst maintaining where possible the principles outlined in this document, and in others related to the PPG.

 During the pandemic the following key steps have been taken to ensure that ‘disadvantaged’ pupils’ barriers to learning will continue to be overcome wherever possible:

 • Provision of ICT equipment e.g. iPad/laptop to ensure access to online lessons;

 • 1:1 online tuition with class teacher;